2snEM6/BenefitsCalculator/README.md

-# A yearly savings calculator for monthly expenses
+# A realtime yearly savings calculator for monthly expenses

 A simple and tested web application built in React that lets you calculate how much money you will save per year by using taking advanve of your company benefits in a monthly basis